ActiDoo/clusterrebootd/README.md

 - `reboot-coordinator version`
   Prints the build version string.
 - `reboot-coordinator run`
-  Placeholder for the daemon runtime.
-The command currently validates the configuration and exits with a non-zero code to signal that the orchestration loop is not yet implemented.
+  Executes a single orchestration pass: evaluates detectors, runs the health script, attempts to acquire the distributed lock, and reports whether a reboot would be triggered.
+The current build stops short of executing the reboot command, even when prerequisites are satisfied, to keep the loop safe while the reboot executor is implemented.

 Future milestones will add the long-running coordinator loop, integration with etcd locking, systemd units, packaging, observability, and the full CI/CD